shipleyux/sober-map/README.md

 - **Images**: Venue images and contact page header image are sourced from respective websites and Unsplash.
 - **JavaScript Libraries**:
   - **Leaflet.js**: Used for map interactivity and code snippet to set map boundaries for London.
-  - **Carto Lite**: Tile layer source from carto.com, used ny leaflets api.
+  - **Carto Lite**: Tile layer source from carto.com, used by leaflets api.
   - **Bootstrap**: Used for responsive design.
 - **Google Fonts**: Fonts sourced from [Google Fonts](https://fonts.google.com).